-Shareholding in the insurance subsidiary ERV Pojistovna a.s. is in Solvency II stated at their own funds value using a method similar to the equity funds method but with Own Funds instead of equity.
-Shareholdings in associated companies are stated at fair value or an equity value similar to SII valuation.
+Shareholding in the insurance subsidiary ERV Pojistovna a.s. and EuroCenter Holding SE is in Solvency II stated at their own funds value using a method similar to the equity funds method but with Own Funds instead of equity.
+Shareholdings in the associated company European Assistance Holding AG are for SII stated at fair value.
 The method is basically the same, but as the assets and liabilities in the shareholdings are not the same in Solvency II as according to Danish Local GAAP; the value is different.